 What This Means For You

-If we’re right on this, the businesses that jump on board this train early will profit most.
-Right now is the time to start brainstorming and strategizing, figure out if live social media marketing works well for your business goals, and begin to implement it if it does.
+If we’re right, the businesses that jump on board this train early will profit the most.
+Now is the time to start brainstorming and strategizing, figure out if live social media marketing works well for your business goals, and implement it if it does.